A ventouse (vacuum cup) delivery is a type of assisted vaginal birth.

 A ventouse delivery works well for most women.
 It is less likely to cause bruising or tears to your vagina and perineum.
 But it is not as successful as a forceps-assisted birth.

 If the ventouse is not successful, your obstetrician may need to use a forceps or plan for a caesarean birth.
-The method chosen will depend on the situation.
+This will depend on your situation.

-If you are less than 34 weeks of gestation the ventouse is unsuitable.
+The ventouse is not suitable if you are less than 34 weeks pregnant.
 This is because your baby’s head is smaller and softer.

-Ventouse instruments can cause a mark or a bump to appear on your baby’s head.
-This is called a 'chignon'.
+Ventouse instruments can leave a mark or a bump on your baby’s head.
+This is called a chignon.
 It usually disappears after 24 to 48 hours.